pippinbarr/cart253/outline.md

 Late work of any kind will lose one letter grade per day late, beginning immediately after the deadline (e.g. if it is two days late, work that would have received a B would lose two letter grades and receive a C+).

-**🔥 Please get in touch with Pippin before a deadline passes if you think you won't make it 🔥**
+**🔥 Please get in touch with the instructor before a deadline passes if you think you won't make it 🔥**

 ## Academic integrity